 The first goal of the 2014 NCAA Division I mens ice hockey tournament was scored by Union College senior Matt Hatch.

-In four years at Union, Hatch played on teams that went 104-37-20, won three ECAC Hockey Tournament titles, made two Frozen Fours and took the national championship last Saturday after a 7-4 win over the University of Minnesota.
+In four years at Union, Hatch played on teams that went 104-37-20, won three ECAC Hockey Tournament titles, made two Frozen Fours and the national championship last Saturday after a 7-4 win over the University of Minnesota.

 Its kind of a surreal experience, Hatch said.
 It hasnt really sunk in yet that we won it.
 You kind of think about it and it still gives you chills to know what we accomplished as a team.

 Hatch played in all 42 games for Union this season, which finished 32-6-4.
-He scored 13 goals with nine assists, and, in 148 career games, he tallied 34 goals with 39 assists.
+He scored 13 goals with nine assists and in 148 career games he tallied 34 goals with 39 assists.

-The win was not the first time Hatch won a major championship.
+Saturdays win was not the first time Hatch won a major championship.
 He was on Massenas 2008 state Division I championship squad as a senior in high school.

 It draws a lot of similarities, Hatch said.
 Its really the same experience, doing it with all your teammates, all the guys you worked so hard with for four years, it was special.

 Even the post-championship experience was familiar.
-The night Massena won its state title, the team returned home escorted by police cars and fire trucks with sirens blaring.
+The night Massena won its state title the team returned home escorted by police cars and fire trucks with sirens blaring.
 Union arrived back on campus Sunday afternoon with a police escort and a large gathering of fans outside of Messa Rink to welcome the team.

 It was awesome, Hatch said.
 It was the same thing we had at Massena when everyone was waiting at school for us.
 Its special to see that many fans support us through the year.